PhilippSaake/Coding_Projects/E2E_Chatting/readme.txt

 The password generates a key in a keyfile to en- and decrypt the messages when sent and recieved.

-So far, having the wrong password breaks the application...
+Having the wrong password does not let you see the others messages, instead you get the message that the incoming message could not be decoded.

 How to use:
 Change IP and Port as desired and correct for server in both